Boondoggler3210/rsu-b2b-sample-client-dotnet-all-services/README.md

+> This is a fork of the sample app provided by SKTST for the Danish moms api.
+> I have extended it to support making calls to all three of the webservices that are availalbe in the API.
+> Added a "testvalues.json" file to store the values that are used in the calls to the API."
+> Added a menu in the console app to select which service to call and to input the values for the call.
+> The original sample app can be found [here](https://github.com/skat/rsu-b2b-sample-client-dotnet).
+> The below info is from the original readme.

 # RSU B2B Sample Client - .NET Core Sample

 > **IMPORTANT NOTICE**: UFST does not provide any kind of support for the code in this repository.